If you’re like people on the internet, when you have joint pain, your body turns into an x-ray with neon blots:

 - Collagen directly accumulates in the joints and muscles and are used to help build the important joint tissues

 - Studies have shown athletes who consume collagen regularly have better performance and lower amounts of joint pain.

 - Type II Collagen is made specifically from cartilage and joint tissue, and is thought to be more beneficial to those with joint health problems.
 But, taking an appropriate amount of mixed collagen will have the same impact.
-If you were looking for Type II Collagen, our Bovine Cartilage by FoodScience of Vermont.

 There is no animal-free source of collagen.

 Check out our full Collagen Collection for all the options!